Top 12 Power BI Dashboard Examples for 2025

 Who it's for: It's a must-have for sales managers, sales employees, and senior management.

 Why you need it: Use this dashboard to pinpoint the areas you need to focus on.
 You might notice you're successful at creating leads but are having a hard time turning them into opportunities.
-This dashboard will not only show your sales performance, it will let you know where you can improve.
+This dashboard will not only show your sales performance but also let you know where you can improve.

 The dashboard's homepage displays the following:

 Zebra BI advantage: This is our newest dashboard and one of our most actionable Power BI dashboard examples.
 It uses the new Zebra BI Cards visual with conversion rates where the second column of cards displays conversions, such as opportunity conversion, lead conversion rate, and web-to-lead conversions.
-This is a unique visual indication of how individual KPIs come together.
+This is a unique visual indication of how individual KPIs come together to identify gaps, which helps sales teams prioritize efforts, make strategic decisions, close more deals efficiently, and ultimately increase revenue for your organization

 Report page gallery